-A continuous, soloar-powered, lit pathway through the park will run along the water, linking the East and West Park and surrounding downtown.
-The pathway will include an accessible entrance off of Griswold with a more pronounced and safer entry to the park.

-Additional seating and walkways along the water will allow visitors to enjoy the natural setting with peaceful views of the pond.
-Natural habitat enhancements are proposed throughout the park, with elements such as establishment of meadow, bank stabilization, and habitat enhancements throughout.

-At the south end of the East Park, a bridge and overlook would cross the river, continuing the pathway to Main Street and provide a view of the existing spillway.
-Additional trails and seating options allow for even more access and view to the river.
+A continuous pathway is proposed to extend through the park, along the water, linking the East and West Park.
+Seating and walkways will allow visitors to enjoy the natural setting with peaceful views of the pond.
+Natural habitat enhancements are proposed throughout the park and a bridge and overlook at the south end of the park would cross the river, continuing the pathway to Main Street and providing a view of the existing spillway.

-FORD FIELD PARK EAST MASTER PLAN
+Existing Park Features

+- Pond

+- Rouge River and Spillway

+- Forested Nature Area

+- Gravel Maintenance Drive

+- Walking Trails